 I think so many recreational are scared of not training hard enough.
 And that’s not what they need to be afraid of.
 What they need to be thinking about is, is training Easy enough and long enough in the low intensity sessions to build that biological durability so that those high intensity sessions really can be developmental, they can really push and handle them.
 And I think that’s where a lot of athletes get it wrong.

 So we actually just got a question two days ago from one of our listeners who said, he’s trying to do some of this long, slow distance base work.
 And he said, for the first hour and a half, it’s kind of boring and easy, then it starts getting a little harder.
 And then the last 45 minutes really hurt.
 And I like that part.
 So is there a way I can skip over that two hours where it isn’t hurting and get to the get to the part that matters?
 And so I sent him a reply that I knew he was gonna hate saying actually, I think the first hour and a half was the right part.

 Dr. Steven Seiler 26:06

-Yeah, no, but I but I, but it’s it’s very, he’s he finally nailed it, you know, he’s seeing it that there’s something that happens physiologically, even a transition from 45 minutes to 90 things happen at the local muscular level, you’re stimulating adaptations in a different way.
+Yeah, no, but I but I, but it’s very, he’s he finally nailed it, you know, he’s seeing it that there’s something that happens physiologically, even a transition from 45 minutes to 90 things happen at the local muscular level, you’re stimulating adaptations in a different way.
 So I don’t think there’s any way to shortcut that you got to go through that.
-And you guys at race, in cycling, you know it better than most, because you’re used to these four, and five and six hour races where the race is one and the last hour of that five hour race, or maybe the last 20 minutes.
-But but you got to get there, you know, you got to get there prepared to lower the boom, you know, to prepare to go into the cellar and bring up some special.
+And you guys at race, in cycling, you know it better than most, because you’re used to these four, and five- and six-hour races where the race is one and the last hour of that five-hour race, or maybe the last 20 minutes.
+But you got to get there, you know, you got to get there prepared to lower the boom, you know, to prepare to go into the cellar and bring up some special.
 And if you haven’t been doing that in training, then you’re not going to be there when it counts.

 Chris Case 26:57